 Drafter Quick Start Guide

-Drafter is an educational interactive graphics Python library.
+Drafter is an educational web development library for Python.
 What does that mean?

 As a student, you can use Drafter to learn and practice Python by creating a full-stack website.